data-catering/data-caterer-docs/docs/docs/guide/scenario/batch-and-event.md

     }
     ```

-We will borrow the Kafka task that is already defined under the class `AdvancedKafkaPlanRun`
+We will borrow the Kafka task that is already defined under the class `KafkaPlanRun`
-or `AdvancedKafkaJavaPlanRun`.
+or `KafkaJavaPlanRun`.
 You can go through the Kafka guide [**here**](../data-source/messaging/kafka.md) for more details.

 #### Schema